Junior League Mask-her-aid creates a buffer for the vulnerable

 “I think currently Centra has the supplies, but I think the concern is that the shortage is nationwide, so I think the concern is that if we don’t conserve our resources now, as we get more and more influx of patients we could run critically low.
 Centra has a team of folks actively looking at supplies and making sure we’re ordering and staying ahead of the curve.”

-"What's been most impressive about the homemade masks is that really it seems to be good for our community and good for our staff," Price said of the efforts to make and donate masks.
+“What’s been most impressive about the homemade masks is that really it seems to be good for our community and good for our staff,” Price said.

 Post a comment as